 The Board of Education authorizes the use of overt video surveillance cameras and monitors on district property to promote the health, safety, and welfare of all students, staff, and visitors; and to safeguard district facilities and equipment.
-Audio pick up will not be used, except where needed due to emergency security or safety circumstances, for two-way communication or as otherwise authorized by the superintendent.
+Audio pick up will not be used, except where needed for two-way communication or as otherwise authorized by the superintendent.
 For purposes of this policy, "district property" is defined as school buildings, parking lots and grounds, and school-owned vehicles.
 Additional specific purposes include: